sandersn/manual/How-to-upgrade-to-Typescript-without-anybody-noticing.md

 They fail for different reasons, though. shelljs and es-lint-scope are just missing whole chunks of the package's types. estree *has* all the correct types, but the types aren't imported correctly.

+TODO: Add to this paragraph with "Link to Part 2".
 So now you can decide where to start fixing errors.

 You can